vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-monitoring/install-advanced-monitoring.md

 <info>

 During quick installation, the add-on settings code is not edited.
-A Kubernetes secret will be created, containing a permanent password to log in to the Grafana web interface.
+A Kubernetes secret will be created, containing a permanent password to sign in to the Grafana web interface.

 If this does not suit you, perform a **standard installation** or **installation on dedicated worker nodes**.